Xyunyao/IDP_REST_tutorial/POST_SIMULATION_ANALYSIS/README.md

 - s0 = start at frame 0
 - -80 shift time index by -80

-If we are taking the replica index every 800.0ps, we shift the time index by -800.0ps,
+If `.trr` is used where the frame deposition frequency is for every 800.0ps, we shift the time index by -800.0ps,

 ```bash
 awk '{if($1==0){print} if(n==500){$1=$1-800.0; print;n=0} n++;}' replica_index.xvg > replica_index.n500.s0.-800.xvg